How to use this

 What happens

-• Champion introduces VIBE in two minutes: one project, twelve weeks, one real thing shipped by each student.
+• Advisor introduces VIBE in two minutes: one project, twelve weeks, one real thing shipped by each student.
+Frame the program as learning to direct AI, not learning to write code.

-• Last seven minutes: each student shares one sentence or a screen.
+• Last ten minutes: each student shares one sentence or a screen of what they made today.

-Champion notes.
-Show your mistakes in the demo.
-Students are watching to see if AI is magical or usable.
-Make it usable.
-Don't filter ideas at this stage.
-"Something on screen" is the bar — it doesn't have to be good.
+Advisor notes.
+Show your mistakes in the demo on purpose.
+Students are watching to see if AI is magical or usable, and your job is to make it look usable.
+Do not filter ideas at this early stage.
+“Something on screen” is the bar, and it does not need to be good yet.

 Flexibility.
-Works with any chat AI on any device.
-No coding tools required.
-Students can use AI to write, design, plan, or describe — not just code.
+The session works with any chat AI on any device, including a chat-only fallback if your school cannot approve Lovable, Replit, or Bolt before the first session.
+Students can use AI to write, design, plan, draw, or describe, not just to write code.

 Week 2